 College: Yale University

-Offered through Yale University, The Science of Well-Being is one of the most popular free online courses for adults who want to improve their overall mental health and adopt a more positive mindset.
+Offered through Yale University, The Science of Well-Being is one of the most popular free online courses for adults who want to improve their mental health and adopt a more positive mindset for everyday life.
 The class is taught by Yale Professor of Psychology Laurie Santos and addresses concepts such as:

 - Overcoming Personal Biases